HiKey Second specifications

 uname -a cat /proc/cpuinfo | head -n 40 grep MemTotal /proc/meminfo lsblk - Capture a baseline boot report:

-journalctl -b -p err | tail -n 120 dmesg | tail -n 80 - Update packages and reboot once: do this only after you have reliable access (serial or SSH).
+journalctl -b -p err | tail -n 120 dmesg | tail -n 80 - Update packages and reboot once - but only after you have reliable access, serial or SSH.

 Verification checks